World's biggest trade deal to be delayed to 2020: draft ASEAN statement - Journal du Cameroun

 But it said all members were “committed to sign the RCEP” next year in Vietnam, which will take over the ASEAN chair.

-New Delhi is worried its small businesses will be hard hit by any flood of cheap Chinese goods creating “unsustainable trade deficits” — Indian Prime Minister Narendra Modi said in an interview published by the Bangkok Post.
+New Delhi is worried its small businesses will be hard hit by any flood of cheap Chinese goods.

+Indian Prime Minister Narendra Modi repeated his country’s concerns during talks with ASEAN leaders on Sunday.

+Modi said India’s unresolved issues include “meaningful market access for all parties”, according to a diplomat who attended the meeting, speaking to AFP on condition of anonymity.

 Beijing sees RCEP as a central pillar of its trade strategy for its Asian neighbourhood, and it is backed by the leaders of ASEAN and who represent a 650 million-strong market.